comp426-2022-spring/a99-sirius/README.md

 ## Project Documentation

-Documentation regarding our project design and structure can be found [here](./docs/README.md)
+Documentation regarding our project's structure and design can be found [here](./docs/README.md)

 ## Project Goals
 Create a task management application.